Last Updated August, 2022

 To me, it is difficult to enjoy a place with extreme poverty, injustice, exploitation, disrespect towards nature, and mistreatment of other humans and animals.
 I am not going to return and recommend anyone to visit until something starts to change.

-And I don’t have any desire to argue in comments with anyone who is trying to justify all the chaos that is happening in the country.
-Especially I am not going to respond to (more so approve) comments of old farts who are going to Cambodia for sex tourism.
+And I don’t have any desire anymore to argue in comments with anyone who is trying to justify all the chaos that is happening in the country.
+More so, I am not going to respond to (or even approve) comments of old farts who are going to Cambodia for sex tourism.

 If you have similar values to mine when you get deeply concerned about human rights issues, about people harming the environment, offending the law, not following safety rules, engaging in corruption, and trying to take advantage of tourists – you will NOT enjoy Cambodia.
 As pretty much many more countries in this world.